TO THE MEMBERS

-The brief resume and other details relating to the Directors who are proposed to beappointed / re-appointed as required to be disclosed under SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 including amendments thereunder forms part ofthe Notice of Annual General Meeting.
+The brief resumes and other details relating to the Directors who are proposed to bere-appointed bas required to be disclosed under SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 including amendments thereunder form part of the Noticeof Annual General Meeting.

 b) Changes in Key Managerial Personnel

-iii.
-The term of re-appointment of Mr. Rajendra R. Deshpande (DIN 00007439) as theManaging Director & Chief Executive Officer of the Company expired on 28th April 2020.Consequent to this he ceased to be the Director and Key Managerial Personnel of the Companywith effect from close of working hours of 28th April 2020.
+i) The term of re-appointment of Mr. Rajendra R. Deshpande (DIN 00007439) as theManaging Director & Chief Executive Officer of the Company expired on 28th April 2020.Consequent to this he ceased as the Director and Key Managerial Personnel of the Companywith effect from close of working hours of 28th April 2020.

-iv.
-Mr. Nihal G. Kulkarni (DIN 01139147) resigned as the Managing Director of theCompany and his resignation was effective from the close of working hours of 28th April2020.
-He however continues to hold the office of a Non-Executive Non-IndependentDirector of the Company with effect from 29th April 2020.
-Consequent to this he ceased asa Key Managerial Personnel of the Company with effect from close of working hours of 28thApril 2020.
+ii) Mr. Nihal G. Kulkarni (DIN 01139147) resigned as the Managing Director of theCompany and his resignation was effective from the close of working hours of 28th April2020.
+He however continues to hold the office as a Non-Executive Director of the Companywith effect from 29th April 2020.
+Consequent to this he ceased to be a Key ManagerialPersonnel of the Company with effect from close of working hours of 28th April 2020.

 c) Declarations from the Independent Directors